 If you have a stack of single sided documents, followed by double sided documents (or mixed), a patch code sheet inserted in between the documents can change the scanner "settings" from simplex to duplex scanning mode (and then back).
 Scanning in simplex mode is always faster, so time is saved.
 A scanner slows down when it has to determine if the back side of the page is blank or not, to keep the blank image or not.
 Stopping the scanner, changing the settings, and starting again is time consuming and not cost effective.

 Not all bar code software can read patch code; a scanner and software that can do both is a little more expensive, but will pay for itself in a very short period of time.

-The Kodak i1100 series (and higher) scanners come with a free desktop version of their bar code software.
+The Kodak scanners come with a free desktop version of their bar code software.
 If you purchase one of these models, then upgrade to the Capture Pro version you can read multiple bar codes and patch codes.
 The desktop version only reads one bar code,and will not save or rename a file from the name of the bar code.
 The software cost is easily recovered in production time savings.
-Also, this is a one time charge, you can scan an unlimited number of documents with the Kodak software.
+Also this is a one time purchase, you can scan an unlimited number of documents with the Kodak software.

 Follow these steps:

 - Go to any free font download website.
 Download the font that says "code3of9".
 This is the most common bar code format that all bar code reading software will read.

 - Next, put the font file in your windows Fonts directory.